OpenSourceEconomics/respy/docs/software/model-specification.rst

 in the model specification are used as starting values for the optimization.

 The model is specified in two separate files as we differentiate between the parameters of the model and other options.
-As an example we take the first parametrization of Keane and Wolpin (1994).
+As an example we take the base model of Keane and Wolpin (1997).

 Parameter specification